chrisley75/InfraAsCode/README.md

 # Presentation
 The purpose of this demo is to demonstrate the possibilities of Infrastructure as Code (IaC) in a MultiCloud context.
-Then we automatically deploy an application and the associated monitoring and supervision tools.
-Using a CICD pipeline.
+Then we automatically deploy an application and the associated monitoring and supervision tools, using a CICD pipeline.

 # Technologies
 - Cloud Provider: **IBM Cloud, AWS Cloud, AZURE**
 - Tool Chain - CICD: **Git, GitLab, GitLab-CI**
-- IaC: **Terraform**
+- IaC: **HashiCorp Suite: Terraform, Consul**
 - Provisioning and Configuration management: **Ansible**
 - Big Data and Monitoring: **ElasticSearch,  Logstash, Kibana, Filebeat, Metricbeat**
 - Container: **Docker**